zoekirsh/programming-univbasics-4-abstracting-work-with-hashes-lab-sfo01-seng-ft-111620/README.md

     => {"age"=>39}
    ```

-2. Create a method call `read_from_hash` that takes in two parameters.
+2. Create a method called `read_from_hash` that takes in two parameters.
 The first
    parameter is a hash, the second is a key.
 Used together, they will either
    produce a value on that hash corresponding to the key, or `nil` by default.
    Use these two parameters in conjunction, returning the result.